Quasicoherent sheaves for dagger analytic geometry: Pushforward with compact supports

-\subsection{Pushforward with compact supports}
+\section{Pushforward with compact supports}

 In analytic geometry, there are many interesting morphisms which are not quasi-compact.
-The pushforwards along such morphisms will not, in general, have the good properties of Proposition \ref{prop:pushforward}.
-In \S\ref{subsubsec:compactpush} below, we define a compactly supported pushforwards functor $f_!$, for any morphism $f:X \to Y$ of separated dagger analytic varieties, which coincides with $f_*$ for quasi-compact morphisms.
-This definition allows us to bootstrap the good properties of $f_*$ from the quasi-compact case, to arbitrary morphisms.
+The pushforwards along such morphisms will not, in general, have the good properties of Proposition \ref{prop:pushforward} and Proposition \ref{prop:transversalbasechange}.
+In \S\ref{subsubsec:compactpush} below, we define a compactly supported pushforwards functor $f_!$, for any morphism $f:X \to Y$ of dagger analytic varieties, which coincides with $f_*$ for qcqs morphisms.
+This definition allows us to bootstrap the good properties of $f_*$ from the qcqs case, to arbitrary morphisms.
 In particular $f_!$ commutes with restrictions, satisfies the projection formula, and admits a right adjoint $f^!$.

 In \S\ref{subsubsec:domainembeddings} below we investigate the functor $h_!$ for inclusions of admissible open subsets $h:U \to X$.
-In particular for $U \subset X$ such that the inclusion of the complement $k: V := X \setminus U \to X$ is a quasi-compact morphism, we obtain an ``excision" fiber sequence in Proposition \ref{prop:hlowershriek1}, and one has $\mathbf{L}h^* \cong h^!$ for such inclusions; we refer the reader to \cite[\S II.6]{IversenSheaves} for analogous statements in the setting of locally compact Hausdorff topological spaces.
+In particular for $U \subset X$ such that the inclusion of the complement $k: V := X \setminus U \to X$ is a quasi-compact morphism, we obtain an ``excision" fiber sequence in Proposition \ref{prop:hlowershriek1}, and one has $h^* \simeq h^!$ for such inclusions.
 Unsurprisingly, many of the proofs in these sections are similar to \cite[Lecture XII]{CondensedComplexGeometry}.

-In the mostly technical \S\ref{subsubsec:compositionf_!} below we give a partial answer to the question of when the definition of $f_!$ can be simplified, and when, given morphisms $f:X \to Y$ and $g:Y \to Z$, one has $g_! \circ f_! \cong (gf)_!$.
-We show that this holds whenever $g$ is quasi compact or $g$ is partially proper and $Z$ is paracompact.
-One may wish to compare these results to \cite[\S 5.6]{HuberEtale}.
+In the mostly technical \S\ref{subsubsec:compositionf_!} below we give a partial answer to the question of when the definition of $f_!$ can be simplified, and when, given morphisms $f:X \to Y$ and $g:Y \to Z$, one has $g_! \circ f_! \simeq (gf)_!$.
+We show that this holds whenever $g$ is quasi compact or $g$ is partially proper and $Z$ is quasi-paracompact.

-\subsubsection{The functor $f_!$ and its properties}
+\subsection{The functor $f_!$ and its properties}